MS-NeRF: Multi-Space Neural Radiance Fields: Dataset

-We also include \RNumber captured real scenes with complex light conditions shown in \cref{fig:real_dataset}.
+We also include \RNumber captured real scenes with complex light conditions shown in \figref{fig:real_dataset}.
 We construct our scenes using two mirrors, one glass ball with a smooth surface, one glass ball with a diamond-like surface, a few toys, and a few books.
 We capture pictures randomly with 360-degree viewpoints.